How Does Legion's New Transmog System Work?

 If you visit the Features section on Blizzard's official Legion page, you will notice a feature which says "Improved transmogrification system".
-Even though I am a relatively new player, as someone who likes to collect a lot of transmog gear (I even started a personal guild for gear storage purposes), I can honestly say that I would gladly pay the full expansion price just for this feature alone.
+Even though I am a relatively new player, as someone who likes to collect a lot of transmog gear (I even started a personal guild for gear storage purposes), I can easily say that I would gladly pay the full expansion price just for this feature alone.

-I liked mostly all of the things that I have seen about Legion so far, but this new transmog system, Transmogrify 2.0 as they call it, is a game changer for me because it is not only about transmogrification but it is also about collection.
+I liked mostly all the things that I have seen about Legion so far (except the level scaling), but this new transmog system, Transmogrify 2.0 as they call it, is a game changer for me because it is not only about transmogrification but it is also about collection.
 Actually, since I heard about it, my urge to "start from scratch" started to bug my mind, and finally I decided to pause my progression with everything in the game (leveling, exploration, collecting gear, mounts, pets etc.) till Legion comes out and then start with a new account so that I can start collecting transmog gear from absolute 0 (you can think of my starting from scratch like the "Clean Slate" in The Dark Knight Rises).

 DISCLAIMER: Before going into the details about the upcoming transmog system, I want to mention that Legion is still in early Alpha stage and anything you read on this post or on other sources may change as the development continues.
-My thought is that the core functionality of the system will be available as we saw it so far but some details and extra features may see some changes till the launch of the expansion based on the player feedback during the Alpha and Beta testing.
+My thought is that the core functionality of the system will be available as we saw it so far but some details and extra features may see some changes till the launch of the expansion, based on the player feedback during the Alpha and Beta testing.

 Ok, let me now start with briefly explaining how the current transmog system works and then I will continue with the upcoming changes in Legion.

 How Transmogrification Works Now